Wang-ML-Lab/llm-continual-learning-survey/README.md

 # Continual Learning of Large Language Models: A Comprehensive Survey
-This is an updating survey for Continual Learning of Large Language Models (CL-LLMs), an constantly updated and extended version for the manuscript "[Continual Learning of Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2404.16789)".
+This is an updating survey for Continual Learning of Large Language Models (CL-LLMs), a constantly updated and extended version for the manuscript "[Continual Learning of Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2404.16789)".

 <p align="center">
 <img src="fig/overview.png" alt="" data-canonical-src="fig/overview.png" width="100%"/>